Episode 7tCEC research gaining global recognition

 Less than three months ago, in August 2018, X-ZELL CEO Dr Sebastian Bhakdi took to stage at the 19th Asia-Pacific Prostate Cancer Conference in Brisbane (Australia) to reveal an unexpected breakthrough in early cancer detection.

-Using a new platform technology capable of identifying ultra-rare cells in small blood samples, Dr Bhakdi and his team had found a way to isolate and visualize Circulating Endothelial Cells (CEC) in a routine laboratory.
+Using a new platform technology capable of identifying ultra-rare cells in small blood samples, Dr Bhakdi and his team had found a way to isolate and visualise tumour-associated Circulating Endothelial Cells (tCEC, or simply CEC) in a routine laboratory.

 In collaboration with Mahidol University’s renowned Siriraj Hospital in Bangkok, Dr Bhakdi had finally solved the elusive cells’ mystery, prompting oncologists around the globe to fundamentally rethink traditional diagnostic pathways.